DevOpsBootcamp/website/source/policies.rst

 - Mentorship from students and professionals with advanced skills in software development and systems administration
 - Professional connections in the software industry
-- A welcoming environment to start learning in, if you've always wanted to learn about software development and systems administration but never been sure where to start
+- A welcoming environment to start learning in if you've always wanted to learn about software development and systems administration but have never been sure where to start
-- An opportunity to fill in any gaps in your knowledge, if you're a self-taught coder or sysadmin
+- An opportunity to fill in any gaps in your knowledge if you're a self-taught coder or sysadmin
-- The skills to build and deploy open source software, or contribute to existing projects
+- The skills to build and deploy open source software, or to contribute to existing projects

 Why we're offering this: